slerman12/Help-me/7-Ongoing.md

 "The policy of an incompetently-arbitrated six-month review make-up, as of October 31st?
 Mattered so much as to be the only reason to commit another injustice on me?
 And the previous atrocities of the institution you represent didn't matter?"

-"You are the one on trial here, not me."
+"You are the one on trial here, not me," states the Alderman.

 “Who is Sam?” the rest of the congress asks.